1750 Main Street

 Clay Arsenal is home to 7,890 persons, with Puerto Ricans representing well over fifty percent of the 7,890 residents.
 Residents of the neighborhood have witnessed the growth of a new community since the $17 million renovation and transformation of Bellevue Square Public Housing into Mary Shepard Place in June 1998.
 This was followed by the opening of the new $17.5 SAND Elementary School/Ropkins Branch Library in September 1998.
 Service providers such as the school, the Library, the institutional day cares, the SAND Family Resource Center, and the summer youth programs have all reported significant increases in attendance and participation of residents in programs, training opportunities, Library usage, and school sponsored events.

 The SAND/Ropkins Branch continues to implement the mission of the Hartford Public Library by responding to the ongoing needs of residents in the SAND, Clay Hill, and Clay Arsenal neighborhoods.
-The branch is open 26 ½ hours a week, including Wednesday evenings until 7:30 P.M.
-Staff’s willingness to partner and collaborate with the organizations mentioned above has enabled the Library to better position itself in the lives of the families, the students, and adult learners in the neighborhood.
+The branch is open 33 hours a week.
+The staff’s willingness to partner and collaborate with the organizations mentioned above has enabled the Library to better position itself in the lives of the families, the students, and adult learners in the neighborhood.
 These partnerships have been greatly enhanced by the active involvement of the Assistant Children’s Librarian, who serves approximately five day care classes per week in addition to coordinating after school programs.
 Approximately twenty-five day care classes at nearby day care centers have regularly scheduled visits to the Library.
 Literacy programs are offered to families and children to encourage the early development of an interest in reading and learning.
 Our goal is to help prepare youth for school success.
 Story hour programs, providing workshops in partnership with SAND Elementary School, and the Family Resource Center are key to delivering our services.

 The SAND/Ropkins Branch also encourages upper elementary, middle, and high school students to visit the library daily to participate in our Homework Club.
 Library staff assists students in finding and understanding homework related information.